theanine3D/source-engine-collision-tools/README.md

 - **Remove Thin Hulls** - Removes any convex hulls that are significantly smaller than all other hulls.
 - **Force Convex** - Forces all existing hulls in every selected collision model to be convex.
 Especially useful after using Blender's built-in Decimate modifier on an existing collision mesh, to ensure that any decimated hulls are still convex.
 - **Remove Inside Hulls** - Removes any hulls that are completely or almost completely buried inside other hulls.
+- **Convex Cut** - A combination of the Bisect and Convex Hull operators in Blender.
+This lets you cut up the model and at the same time convert the cut pieces into convex hulls.
+Can be found via the Mesh menu in Edit Mode.
 - **Generate Source Engine QC** - Automatically generate QC files for one or more collision model(s), allowing you to quickly compile them with batch compile tools out there (ie. [Crowbar](https://developer.valvesoftware.com/wiki/Crowbar))
   - Supports adding custom QC commands via a QC Override system.
 This allows you to, for example, add a custom "$scale" or "$surfaceprop" command to all generated QC files.
 - **Update VMF** - Updates a selected VMF file by automatically adding any partitioned/split-up collision models that haven't already been added to the map.